almmechanics/AzskUtils/README.md

 # Getting Started
 This tool requires the AzSK toolkit to be installed within the same pipleine.
 More information on this can be found in [azsk](https://azsk.azurewebsites.net)

-# Build and Test
+# Build and Deployment pipeline usage
 This tool can be dropped in between the  `AzSK_ArmplateChecker` and `Publish Test Results` Azure DevOps Tasks as shown below

 ![image](./images/AzSK_Image.png)

 ## Extension Features
-1. The NUnit tests are exported as an Ouytput varibale, the default value for this is `AZSK.NUnit.OutputPath`.
+1. The NUnit tests are exported as an Output variable; the default value for this is `AZSK.NUnit.OutputPath`.

 1. Failing Tests can also be reported as errors - useful in PR and CI use cases.